-FDP_ITC.2 Import of user data with security attributes,
+FDP_ITC.2 Import of user data with security attributes, or

-or

-FCS_CKM.1 Cryptographic key generation] FCS CKM.4 Cryptographic key destruction the integrity and authenticity of a potential firmware update.
+FCS_CKM.1 Cryptographic key generation]

+FCS_CKM.4 Cryptographic key destruction

+Application Note 6: The functionality for signature verification is used to check the integrity and authenticity of a potential firmware update.
 The functionality relies on hashing and a public key operation.
 The public key is part of the installed firmware.